emilykuehler/emilykuehler.github.io/_posts/2020-03-17-this-site-has-moved.md

 excerpt_separator: <!--more-->
 ---

 Thanks for visiting!
 This site is no longer being updated.
-Please visit [here](https://www.emilykuehler.com/)
+Please take a look at my  [new site](https://www.emilykuehler.com/)